 Motorists needing assistance or who witness criminal activity on the highways are encouraged to call the Patrol Emergency Report Line at 1 (800) 525-5555 or *55 on a cellular phone.

 "The Patrol wants everyone to enjoy the last big weekend of summer.
 Don't become a statistic.
 Make safety a part of your plans for the Labor Day holiday," said Colonel Replogle.
 "Remember to buckle up in your vehicle and wear a life jacket when on or near water.
 If your celebration includes alcohol, designate someone else to drive, whether you are in your boat or your car."

-The Joplin car accident lawyers at Aaron Sachs and Associates want to wish all Joplin, Neosho, Carthage, Webb City and other Missouri citizens a happy and SAFE Labor Day weekend!
+The Joplin car accident lawyers at Aaron Sachs & Associates, P.C. want to wish all Joplin, Neosho, Carthage, Webb City and other Missouri citizens a happy and SAFE Labor Day weekend!
 Although we will be out enjoying this last holiday weekend of the summer with our families, there will always be someone available to take your call, 24/7, if you are injured in any kind of motor vehicle accident and require legal assistance.